Warfare in News

 The Battle of Hastings 1066 - The Uncomfortable Truth

 The Battle of Hastings is the most defining event in English history.
 As such, its every detail has been analysed by scholars and interpreted by historians.
-Yet one of the most fundamental aspect of the battle – the place upon which it was fought – has never been seriously questioned, until now.
-Could it really be the case that for almost 1,000… Read more...
+Yet one of the most fundamental aspect of the battle the place upon which it was fought has never been seriously questioned, until now.
+Could it really be the case that for almost 1,000 years everyone has been studying the wrong location?

 Of further interest...